facebook/create-react-app/packages/react-scripts/template/README.md

   // ...
 }
 ```
 All requests matching this path will be proxies, no exceptions.
-This includes requests for `text/html`, which the standard `proxy` option does not proxy.`
+This includes requests for `text/html`, which the standard `proxy` option does not proxy.
-eg:`

 If you need to specify multiple proxies, you may do so by specifying additional entries.
 You may also narrow down matches using `*` and/or `**`, to match the path exactly or any subpath.